NicHub/videowall/README.md

 This is a simple video wall that runs in a browser without the need for a web server.
 The layout can be changed.
-As browsers do not have access to the file system, the list of video files must be generated and saved in a JavaScript file called `playlist.js`.
+As browsers do not have access to the file system, the list of video files must be generated and saved in a playlist in JavaScript format.
+The defautlt playlist is called `playlist.js`, but this can be overridden with a GET parameter.

-## playlist.js format
+## Playlist format

 ```javascript
 "use strict";